bmudric/task-manager/README.md

 * Process termination feedback mechanism, such as the CompletableFuture in the underlying Java implementation
 * Terminating long-running processes after TaskManager shut down
 * Explore thread safety optimization
+* Write mock to test abstract class instead of each implementation

 ## Running the tests